Commercial Weight-loss Products and Programs

 (Weight maintenance, Overweight, Obesity and Severe Obesity)

 Non-clinical methods can take many forms.
-They include, but are not limited to, weight-loss chains, such as Weight Watchers, health coaches, diet books, Web sites such as www.eDiets.com or www.SparkPeople.com, over-the-counter (OTC) medications such as alli®, body monitoring devices such as BodyMedia® or bodybugg®, meal replacement items, meal replacement systems programs such as Jenny Craig and Nutrisystem, and support groups.
+They include, but are not limited to, widely available weight management programs such as Weight Watchers, health coaches, diet books, Web sites such as www.eDiets.com or www.SparkPeople.com, over-the-counter (OTC) medications such as alli®, body monitoring devices such as BodyMedia® or bodybugg®, meal replacement items, meal replacement systems programs such as Jenny Craig and Nutrisystem, and support groups.
 Some non-clinical weight management methods may require you to use the program’s foods or supplements, and there may be fees for professional services.

 A good rule of thumb is if a product or claim sounds too good to be true, it probably is.
 A reasonable goal is to lose about a pound or two a week.
 For most people, that means consuming 500 calories less per day, exercising more and eating more nutritious foods.
 If a weight-loss method claims to help you lose significantly more than one to two pounds a week, steer clear of it.